 • Abstain from any wine-based intoxicants

-The reason for becoming a Nazir may be (unconsciously) to seek expiation for deep-seated guilt over something he has done; or as thanksgiving for recovery from illness or birth of a child.
+The reason for becoming a Nazir may be (unconsciously) to seek expiation for deep-seated guilt over something done; or as thanksgiving for recovery from illness or birth of a child.
 Public appearance with long hair is often a sign of holiness in many cultures.
 Alcohol (also called “spirits”) originally may have been believed to contain supernatural powers.
-The use and abuse of wine appears early on in Man’s history [Noach, Lot].
+The use and abuse of wine appears early on in Man’s history [i.e., Noah, Lot].

 It is during the era of the Judges that we encounter the only two people that were consecrated to be a Nazir, Samson and Shmuel the Prophet.
 At the completion of the vow, the Nazir needs to perform various rituals including the bringing of a sin-offering and the cutting of his hair in the sanctuary and placing it on the fire that is burning the peace offering he also must bring.

 Rabbi B.S.
 Jacobson notes that the first time in the Torah that the word Nazir appears is when Yaakov blesses his son Yosef (“n’zir” echav) where it means “separate from his brothers.”
 The Torah introduces the Nazir with the statement: “Ish oh Esha ki yaflee lindor neder nazir”.
-The word yaflee can mean set apart/ distinguish (Baruch Levine) or doing an extraordinary act (Ibn Ezra).
-The translation is then “Man or woman who shall act exceptionally (or “set themselves apart”) to make a Nazarite vow…”
+The word “yaflee” can mean “set apart/ distinguish” (Baruch Levine) or “doing an extraordinary act” (Ibn Ezra).
+The translation is of the text becomes “Man or woman who shall act exceptionally (or “set themselves apart”) to make a Nazarite vow…”

-The Torah is unclear as to whether this behavior is to be praised or is unwelcome.
+The Torah is unclear as to whether the Nazir is to be praised or criticized.
 Twice the text describes the Nazir as being holy, yet at the completion of the vow he must bring an offering for having sinned!
 In the Talmud, we find opposing views: